mjaun/drawio-seqgen/README.md

 The following activation types are defined:

-* `+` receiver is activated by the message
+* `+` Receiver is activated by the message
-* `-` sender is deactivated by the message
+* `-` Sender is deactivated by the message
-* `|` receiver is activated and deactivated by the message
+* `|` Receiver is activated and deactivated by the message
-* Omitted: No activation, the receiver must be active to receive a message
+* Omitted: No activation, the receiver must be active to receive the message

 The sender must always be active to send a message.